rackerlabs/docs-core-infra-user-guide/figures/README.md

 ```
   .. image:: ../../../figures/ExampleImageFileName.png
-   :alt: Virtual Cloud Servers are the core of a rich configuration.
+     :alt: Cloud Servers are awesome.
+           If I say more than one line,
+           I indent.
 ```

 * Update the inventory (below), connecting the image to